C-Undritz/Aggora-IOT-POC/README.md

 The target URL Template needs to added as the url variable value with the websocket.py file

 The string object received by the websocket is converted to JSON to be read by the app in a dictionary format where it could be queried to provide the value of the required variables.
+The hexidecimal encoded environment data is then passed to the decoder function to produce a python dictionary containing the temperature and humidity in a readable format.

 ## Run the application
 - type into the the console: